leomenezessz/pyppium/docs/installation.md

 ## GitHub

-Or you can use github repository like samples below.
+Or you can directly refer to the repository in GitHub, like samples below.

 ### Latest Version